extrasmallwinnie/micromeg/README.md

   [Hmisc](https://cran.r-project.org/web/packages/Hmisc/index.html).
-- Colleague and physician-scientist [Dr. Christian Rosas-Salazar](https://pediatrics.vumc.org/person/christian-rosas-salazar-md-mph) is talented at many things, but has a knack for creating figures that are both beautiful and informative.
+- Colleague and physician-scientist [Dr. Christian Rosas-Salazar](https://pediatrics.vumc.org/person/christian-rosas-salazar-md-mph) is talented at many things, but has an especial knack for creating figures that are both beautiful and informative.

 More acknowledgements and more details to be added later